likeastore/likeastore-icons-pack/README.md

 # Social icons pack

-Collection of popular services social icons.
+Collection of popular services icons, based and inspired by the icons used inside Likeastore app.

 ![](https://raw.githubusercontent.com/likeastore/likeastore-social-icons/master/all-preview-green.png)

+## Contribution

+If you have a question or want to suggest service to be included into this pack, please raise an [issue](https://github.com/likeastore/likeastore-social-icons/issues).

 ## Licence (MIT)